geomatics-io/ObjectListView/cs/trunk/docs/index.rst

 Technical details
 -----------------

-I've started keeping a technical blog documenting some of the efforts that were required to solve some of the problem encountered within the ObjectListView.
+I've started keeping a :ref:`technical blog <blog>` documenting some of the efforts that were required to solve some of the problem encountered within the ObjectListView.

-:ref:`This long article <blog-overlays>` talks about the problems and solutions encountered when developing the overlay feature of v2.2.
+* :ref:`This long article <blog-overlays>` talks about the problems and solutions encountered when developing the overlay feature of v2.2.

+* :ref:`This article <blog-tooltip>` talks about the problems of trying to use a standard `ToolTip` class on a `ListView`.

 What people have said about ObjectListView
 ------------------------------------------

 When thinking about using some new code, it's always interesting to hear what others have said about it.

 .. pull-quote:: I have been watching this control since 2007 and just checked the new features you've added recently and in the last couple of months.
-This gotta be the best list control out there.
+This has gotta be the best list control out there.
 You've done a brilliant job with this and I'm sure many others appreciate your work.
 Well done and keep it up!

    -- `Hakan <http://www.codeproject.com/Messages/3034884/feedback-about-this-control.aspx>`_

 .. pull-quote:: I second that.
-This should be brought into the next version of the framework, it's brill. work!
+This should be brought into the next version of the framework, it's brillant work!

    -- `id2008 <http://www.codeproject.com/Messages/3034969/Re-feedback-about-this-control.aspx>`_